yiwen-mei/NHL-Sports-Data-Analysis-and-Visualization/README.md

 ### Team Performance
 - **Bar Chart**: Displays the total points (PTS) of teams within the Western Conference.
 Each bar represents a team and is scaled by the number of points achieved during the season.
-- **Filter**: Allows selection of the season year to view different season data.
 - **Team Details**: Shows games played (GP), wins (W), losses (L), overtime losses (OL), and points for the selected team.

 ### Goalie Information